- Personal Data We Collect

 We aim to keep all personal data that we hold accurate, complete and up-to-date.
 While we will use our best efforts to do so, we encourage you to tell us if you change your contact details.
 If you believe that the information we hold about you relating to the picoCTF Services is incorrect, incomplete or out-of-date, please contact firstname.lastname@example.org.

-If you reside within the European Union, you have the right to ask for a copy of your personal data and/or ask for it to be ported to another provider of your choice.
-Please note that such a request could be limited to the only personal data you provided us with or that we hold at that given time and subject to any relevant legal requirements and exemptions, including identity verification procedures.
+Portability: If you reside within certain jurisdictions, you may have the right to ask for a copy of your personal data and/or ask for it to be ported to another provider of your choice.
+Please note that such a request could be limited to the only personal data you provided us with or that we hold at that given time and would be subject to any relevant legal requirements and exemptions, including identity verification procedures.

 Marketing e-mail communications you receive from CMU will generally provide an unsubscribe link allowing you to opt-out of receiving future e-mail or to change your contact preferences.
 E-mail communications may also include a link to directly update and manage your marketing preferences.
 You can also request changes to your contact preferences by contacting CMU via email at email@example.com.